killown/numix-white/README.md

 Based on numix circle.

-since a lot of people were downvoting numix white in gnome look I decided to remove it from there.
+numix white received a massive downvoting in opendesktop.org so I decided to remove it from there.

-And I do not allow to post it there anymore.
+And, I do not allow to post it there anymore.

 ![alt tag](https://github.com/killown/numix-white/blob/master/numix-white.png)
 ---------------------------------------